codefuse-ai/Awesome-Code-LLM/README.md

 - "Comparing Robustness Against Adversarial Attacks in Code Generation: LLM-Generated vs. Human-Written" [2024-11] [[paper](https://arxiv.org/abs/2411.10565)]

+- "On the Adversarial Robustness of Instruction-Tuned Large Language Models for Code" [2024-11] [[paper](https://arxiv.org/abs/2411.19508)]

 ### Interpretability

 - "A Critical Study of What Code-LLMs (Do Not) Learn" [2024-06] [ACL 2024 Findings] [[paper](https://arxiv.org/abs/2406.11930)]